Pearce General Store: History

 The store was built in 1893.
 The store was built by the Soto Brothers, originally a lumber structure, but within two months it was replaced with the current adobe structure.
 During the town's heyday in the late 1890s, it was the most important building in the mining boomtown, serving as the mercantile and banking center, as well as the post office.
 While the town faded in the 1900s, the nearby mine which was the main employer in the area, declined, and by the end of World War I, the mine was only worked sporadically through World War II.
 Even has the town diminished, the store continued to serve local ranchers and tourists.
-Albert Roth purchased the store in 1936, who sold it Irvine Cornish in 1939.
+Albert Roth purchased the store in 1936, who sold it to Irving Cornish in 1939.
 In 1942 Raymond Dooley, president of Lincoln College in Illinois, who retained it until 1968 when it was purchased by Mr. and Mrs. John Thurman of Chicago.
 All of the owners insisted on retaining the 1890s fixtures and appearance of the store.
 When it was entered on the NHRP, it had been in continuous operation as a general store since its inception in 1893.
 From 1988 through 1990, the building was used as a museum of western memorabilia, until it closed in November 1990, and its contents sold at auction.